 Our Sunday liturgy comprises both Scripture and Eucharist, or Holy Communion.
 We follow the liturgical framework of the Book of Common Prayer, while often drawing on treasures from the wider Anglican world.
 We find ourselves refreshed and enriched by seasonal variation.
 Our congregation is comprised of members from different church backgrounds and religious traditions, and we seek to embrace and celebrate our common life in ways that speak to all.

-The 10am Eucharist suits a musical parish that loves to sing!
-We sing hymns and service music, enhanced by our adult choir, and occasionally by our children’s choir and instrumentalists from among our congregation.
+We love to sing!
+We sing hymns and service music, accompanied by a piano, our wonderful organ, and sometimes guitar.
+Our services are enhanced by our adult choir and, occasionally, by our children’s choir and instrumentalists from among our congregation.